About Us

 Summer Information

 Located off of East Shore Road, Sandy Beach is the best kept secret on Bantam Lake.
 It is a place where people can go and have a great time and enjoy their summer days.
 The beach is operated by the Sandy Beach Commission which is comprised of members from Litchfield and Morris.
-Sandy Beach is open from Memorial Day weekend all the way until Labor Day weekend 9 am-7 pm on Sunday through Saturday.
-We have season passes available for residents and non residents.
-The passes are $65 for residents of the Morris, Litchfield and Bantam areas and $100 for non residents.
-We charge $10 during the week per car load for the day and $20 on weekends per car load for those without a season pass.
-Swim lessons are provided throughout the summer in 3 sets of 2 week sessions for children 5 years or older (must be eligible for Kindergarten).
-It is only $20 per child per session. |
+Sandy Beach is open from Memorial Day weekend all the way until Labor Day weekend. |

 Sandy Beach CommissionEd Ryle- Chairman

-Pam Wray- Treasurer Denise Parker- Secretary Jennifer Parsons Karen Brady Connie Gillman Terry Connor Tom Matthews Corrine Houle Andy Parker |
+Kathy VanOrmer- Treasurer Jennifer Parsons- Secretary Terry Connor Tom Matthews Corrine Houle Andy Parker |